the-road-to-learn-react/the-road-to-learn-react/manuscript/finalwords.md

 * **React Native:** [React Native](https://facebook.github.io/react-native/) brings your application on mobile devices.
 You can apply your learnings from React to ship iOS and Android applications.
 The learning curve, once you have learned React, shouldn't be steep in React Native.
 Both share the same principles.
 You will only encounter different layout components on mobile than you are used to in web applications.

-In general, I invite you to [visit my website](https://www.robinwieruch.de/) to find more interesting topics about web development and software engineering.
-You can [subscribe to get updates](https://www.getrevue.co/profile/rwieruch) roughly every month to your inbox.
-The course platform [Road to React](https://roadtoreact.com/) offers more advanced courses to learn about the React ecosystem.
+In general, I invite you to visit my [website](https://www.robinwieruch.de/) to find more interesting topics about web development and software engineering.
+You can [subscribe](https://www.getrevue.co/profile/rwieruch) to get updates roughly every month to your inbox and you can decide to support this kind of content by being my [Patron](https://www.patreon.com/rwieruch).
+Furthermore, the course platform [Road to React](https://roadtoreact.com/) offers more advanced courses to learn about the React ecosystem.
 You should check it out!

 Once again, if you liked the book, I want you to take a moment to think about a person who would be a good match to learn React.
 Reach out to that person and share the book.
 It would mean a lot to me.
 The book is intended to be given to others.
 It will improve over time when more people read it and share their feedback with me.